rajadilipkolli/my-spring-boot-experiments/spring-boot-jpa-multitenancy/partition/README.md

 # Partitioned (Discriminator) Data – the data for each tenant is partitioned by a discriminator value

+## Notes

-## Note this is supported only from Hibernate 6.x and Spring boot 3.x, each discriminator is annotated with `@Tenant` which will be added to the where clause automatically using TenantIdentifier Resolver
+Partitioned (Discriminator) Data is supported only from Hibernate 6.x and Spring boot 3.x, each discriminator is annotated with `@Tenant` which will be added to the where clause automatically using TenantIdentifier Resolver. `TenantIdentifierResolver.resolveCurrentTenantIdentifier()` is called while creating the Hibernate session, so the tenant should be set because it is called.
+To set tenant we are using `TenantInterceptor` to fetch the tenant from request and set to `TenantIdentifierResolver.setCurrentTenant()` for resolving the value

 ### Run tests
 `$ ./mvnw clean verify`